 Self-awareness plays a large role in education because it helps students become focused on what they need to learn.
 The ability of students to think about their thinking increases with age.
 When teachers work with students to teach them to reflect, monitor, and evaluate themselves, students are able to become more self-reliant, productive, and flexible.

 Students improve their ability to weigh their choices and think about their options, especially when the correct answer is not obvious.
 When students have a hard time understanding a concept or idea, they use reflective strategies to acknowledge their difficulties and try to fix them.
-This also gives students tools to self-reflect and grow in their emotional and social lives.
+This also gives students tools to self-reflect and grow in their emotional intelligence and social lives.

 Self-awareness is used as a therapeutic tool for nurse-client relationships.
 A nurse who is self-aware can provide a therapeutic environment to care for their patient.
 Because of this, it is recommended that nursing schools should teach students about development and self-understanding.